Ralph-nait/Calculator/Journal.md

 ## 02-01-24

  Could use the button tag for making the buttons which is semantically correct but I've seen websites use span or divs which I'm guessing is easy to design.

+## 02-04-24

+ Made some progress on the buttons.
+Need to do the javascript next and the screen for the calculator.